GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ##### Inspect new and existing files

-To trigger a streaming inspection Dataflow pipeline that processes all the CSV files in the `demo-data` bucket (specified in the `filePattern` parameter), run the following command:
+To trigger a streaming inspection Dataflow pipeline that processes all the CSV files in the `DATA_STORAGE_BUCKET` bucket (specified in the `filePattern` parameter), run the following command:

 ```
 gradle run -DmainClass=com.google.swarm.tokenization.DLPTextToBigQueryStreamingV2 \